tlricherson/WERA-2025/2-Data_Conventions.md

 It may also be helpful to read about [what questions to ask when creating charts](https://blog.datawrapper.de/better-charts/).

+You can use a tool like [Coblis](https://www.color-blindness.com/coblis-color-blindness-simulator/) to review your charts for accessibility for those who have color vision deficiency.

 ## Resources ##
 Learn more about [pre-attentive attributes](https://www.perceptualedge.com/articles/ie/visual_perception.pdf) and their use in this article from Stephen Few.